Government Monitoring of Health Care Quality: Evidence from the Nursing Home Sector

 Abstract:

 In contracting out, monitoring is an important policy tool to extract information on firm quality and incentivize quality provision.
-This paper examines a central quality inspection of nursing homes, a sector with significant welfare implications but widespread public concerns about the quality of care.
-Using data on nursing homes across the US, we find that nursing homes exhibit strategic responses to the inspection in multiple core dimensions.
-Nursing homes increase the quantity and quality of labor inputs, reduce admissions, increase temporary discharges, and improve patient care in response to the inspection.
+This paper examines a central quality inspection of nursing homes, a sector with significant welfare implications but widespread public concerns about care quality.
+We find that nursing homes exhibit strong responses to the inspection in multiple core dimensions.
 However, nearly all responses drop immediately once the inspection is completed.
-While inspection ratings are unlikely to reflect nursing homes’ absolute quality given the strategic responses, we find that they nonetheless predict nursing homes’ relative quality: using a quasi-experimental research design, we find that staying at higher-rated nursing homes lowers patient mortality.
-Finally, we examine the role of the inspection in incentivizing sustained nursing home quality improvements through quality deficiency citations, finding mixed effects.
+While inspection ratings are unlikely to reflect nursing homes’ absolute quality given the strategic responses, they nonetheless predict nursing homes’ relative quality: admission to higher-rated nursing homes lowers patient mortality.

 JEL-codes: D22 I11 I18 L21 L23 L51 L88 (search for similar items in EconPapers)